parisba/SAConEU19/SAConBerlin2019_presentation.md

 ## Software Engineers also find Software Architecture important. ✅
 ## But also don't get time to practice it. ❌

-^ But also don't get time...
+^ PARIS: But also don't get time...

 ---

 # Finding
 ## Software Architects... are fine.

-^ Also, software architects... they think it's important, and they're mostly busy doing it.
+^ MARS: Also, software architects... they think it's important, and they're mostly busy doing it.
 Whatever they think it is.

 ---

 # Does what you do lead to tech debt?
 What is tech debt?

+^ PARIS:

 ---

 # Does what you do lead to tech debt?
 What is tech debt?
 # **Data Scientist**

+^ MARS:

 ---